forlond/phpunit-testing-tools/docs/jms_serializer.md

 However, some configurable factories are set initially.

-For serialization contexts, the `TestSerializationGraphNavigatorFactory` is initially set as default factory.
-This factory creates `SerializationGraphNavigator` and allows to configure this navigator instance in the following manner:
+For serialization contexts, the `TestSerializationGraphNavigatorFactory` is initially set as the default factory.
+This factory creates a `SerializationGraphNavigator` instance and allows to configure this navigator instance in the following manner:

 - Adding handlers to the `HandlerRegistryInterface` instance (by default is `HandlerRegistry`)
 - Changing the `AccessorStrategyInterface` instance (by default is `DefaultAccessorStrategy`)